TurboGears/tg2docs/docs/reference/context-and-registry.rst

 - ``tg.cache``: The cache for the current request
 - ``tg.tmpl_context``: Template context for the current request
 - ``tg.translator``: The i18n translator for the current request
-- ``tg.url``: URL generation utilities
 - ``tg.config``: The application configuration

+TurboGears also exports ``tg.url`` for URL generation during a request.

-These objects are accessible from anywhere in your application code during a request, without needing to pass them as parameters.
+These request-local objects are accessible from anywhere in your application code during a request, without needing to pass them as parameters.
 For example:

 .. code-block:: python